 And then, I got — I won– an award when I was 17 that was a scholarship award to go to any art school in the country, which was great, and I chose the Pennsylvania Academy.
-At that time I was thinking seriously about painting, and that was a serious paint school, and I did that for several years.
-You know, portraits, all that kind of business, and I got good at that, but I got interested in — I got interested in texture– I got interested in textured paintings, and those textured paintings required materials that were not standard… and so I realized that you could fabricate very textured objects with plastics.
+At that time I was thinking seriously about painting, and that was a serious paint school, and I did that for a couple years.
+You know, portraits, figures, all that kind of business, and I got good at that, but I got interested in — I got interested in texture– I got interested in textured paintings, and those textured paintings required materials that were not standard… and so I realized that you could fabricate very textured objects with plastics.
 And the Academy, which was in Philadelphia, and Philadelphia is across the border from a very industrial part of New Jersey that has a lot of fabrication.
 And so the paintings, as they got bigger and thicker, started to come off the wall and became sculptures, they became objects.
 And then I started to have an identity of myself, to perceive myself, as a sculptor.
 And in order to produce these sculptures, I needed to work with this industrial fabrication environment.
 And so I started renting time on industrial machines in New Jersey making the parts of these objects, and then welding them together.
 And the Academy had a problem with this.
 The Academy was a very, very conservative school and the idea of meshing together technology and art was absolutely antithetical to their belief system.

 Jeremy: This was The Pennsylvania Academy?

 So that was something I had to cope with, and at the same time there was this very positive side to it, which was that –I didn’t realize it then , but — I was laying the groundwork for what later, when I was in the hi-tech labs, was the nature of the institutional relationship in the early days of the medium, which was you had to get whoever was running this company or organization, in this case the plastics factory, to say, “Yeah you’re an artist, but come on in, even though you’re doing something a little non-traditional here.”
-Then you’d have to meet and work with whoever supervised the production runs, whoever was involved with getting the supplies, al the way down to the workers who fed the raw materials into the machines according to your plans.
+Then you’d have to meet and work with whoever supervised the production runs, whoever was involved with getting the supplies, all the way down to the workers who fed the raw materials into the machines according to your plans.
 And so I was laying a blueprint for what would later become a very valuable skill set.
 I didn’t realize it at the time, but that in fact was what was actually going on.
 And then another thing happened that was kind of interesting around that time, which was that — I don’t know if I’m going into too granular detail?

 Jeremy: Don’t worry I’m going to interrupt and pose other questions at the right moment…

 David: OK, OK. but another really interesting thing happened, which was that the base material of acrylic paint, called Rhoplex, a liquid plastic, is made by a company called Rohm & Haas, and I started buying this stuff in bucket-fulls.
 And I was having problems with it.
 I had a studio, it was maybe a little bit smaller than this, and very quickly I was working with levels of thickness where things wouldn’t dry, things wouldn’t do what I wanted them to do at the rate that I wanted them to happen — so it was like coming into a log jam, where my head was out here, but the physical reality was several steps back.
-And by chance I was walking one night to a restaurant in Chinatown and I turned a corner and saw the Rohm & Haas corporate headquarters–right there.
+And by chance I was walking one night to a restaurant in Chinatown and I turned a corner and saw the Rohm & Haas corporate headquarters – right there.
 What are the chances of that?

 The next day I went there, wearing paint spattered clothes, and I asked if there was someone I could talk to, that I had some questions about their materials.
-There was a receptionist there, and she said, “Well, there are some scientists up on the third floor, maybe they can answer your questions.”
+There was a receptionist there, and she said, “Well, there are some chemists up on the third floor, maybe they can answer your questions.”
 And so she beeped me through and I went up to the third floor, and sure enough there were these three guys with white lab coats — you know the whole thing, test tubes, all that.
 And they were very interested in talking to me, and not only did they answer my questions, they then turned around where there was this big shelf and they started pulling bottles off.
 And there were thickeners, and there were thinners, and retardants, and things to accelerate drying, all of this.
 I walked out with this armful of stuff and just mind-blown!
 But that also turned on the switch for me, you know, that these people are actually interested in where I’m coming from.
 I’m creating issues with their materials that they’re not used to running into, and there’s an interaction here.
 So the idea there was such a thing as a lab, that there were people involved in research, and their research related to my work.
 I started to perceive what I was doing as research for the first time, it was connected to something bigger.
 And so that sort of was where all of that started from.
 And then I left school.

 Jeremy: What year would that be, David?